LeonardoSilva-10/twitch-ad-off/README.md

-# 🟣 Twitch Ad Skip
+# 🟣 Twitch Ad Off

-A lightweight browser extension that automatically **skips** or **mutes** ads on Twitch — for a smooth, uninterrupted viewing experience.
+A lightweight browser extension that automatically **skips** ads on Twitch — for a smooth, uninterrupted viewing experience.

 ---